 If there is no friend or family member who is suitable or willing to act as a deputy, the Court of Protection can appoint a professional deputy from an approved panel of deputies.

 At Furley Page, we act on your behalf and that of your loved one with sensitivity and professionalism at all times.

 Our team of specialists have a wealth of experience in Court of Protection work and can help you with:

-Head of team, Nicola August, has been an Approved Panel Deputy of the Court of Protection for some years and has successfully been reappointed to the panel following a rigorous selection process.
-She is the only Panel Deputy in East Kent and Medway and this is a reflection of her level of expertise in this highly specialised area of work.
+Nicola August heads up our team and is an approved Panel Deputy of the Court of Protection.
+Nicola is the only Panel Deputy in East Kent and Medway, highlighting her level of expertise in this highly specialised area of work.

-Where an individual does not have someone in the role of deputy, or more complex circumstances require a professional deputy, Nicola August may be called upon by the Court of Protection to act on their behalf.
-In Nicola’s capacity as a Panel Deputy, intricate matters are often referred to her for investigation, such as when a person’s financial assets are unknown or an individual has been subjected to financial abuse.
+Where an individual does not have someone in the role of deputy, or in more complex circumstances where a professional deputy is required, Nicola may be called upon by the Court of Protection to act on their behalf.

-The Office of the Public Guardian checks services provided by Panel Deputies through their Panel Deputy Assurance Visit system, the Furley Page team passed with flying colours in March 2016.
+The Office of the Public Guardian assess services provided by Panel Deputies through their Panel Deputy Assurance Visit system.
+The Furley Page team passed their most recent assessment with flying colours.

-Let us know of any special requirements when booking an appointment.
-We understand it is not always easy for our clients to visit us at our offices and we are happy to visit our clients in their own home, hospital or hospice.
+We know it is not always easy for our clients to visit our offices, so we are happy to visit you in your own home, or in a hospital or hospice if necessary.

 To ensure that we meet the needs of all our clients, we can also provide the following: